A Tale and a Tail

 Finally he asked what we wanted and where we were from.
 We told him we had wanted to get a cup of tea but that if we were there illegally we’d be glad to leave.
 He invited us to come in and see the house and tea room.
 He was the essence of eccentricity as he showed us around the cottage which he claimed had been in his family for centuries.
 His hyperactive mind and his conversation flitted madly from one topic to another:

-- his family’s centuries-old history in Wales (“We have deeds signed by Edward I.”)
+• his family's centuries-old history in Wales

 In the midst of all his rantings and ramblings, when we arrived in the kitchen, he began frenetically washing dishes, still talking a mile a minute.
 His conversation was peppered with contradictions.
 After telling us we might have had our car clamped, then he said the police never come up there.
 After telling us he had lived there on a nearby mountain for 47 years (and he couldn’t have been much older), he said that he had lived in New York.
 His entire conversation was characterized by these kinds of inconsistencies.